AirAsia CEO Fernandes casts other work aside amid accounting worries

 The crash led to a drop in the number of passengers for the group's Indonesia unit and it scaled back marketing activities out of respect for the victims.

-Stronger competition from the likes of Qantas Airways Ltd (QAN.AX) unit Jetstar, Indonesia's unlisted Lion Air, and Singapore Airlines (SIAL.SI) subsidiaries Tigerair TAHL.SI and Scoot contributed to losses in fourth-quarter 2014, the first since 2008, though the carrier returned to profit this year.
+Stronger competition from the likes of Qantas Airways Ltd unit Jetstar, Indonesia's unlisted Lion Air, and Singapore Airlines subsidiaries Tigerair and Scoot contributed to losses in fourth-quarter 2014, the first since 2008, though the carrier returned to profit this year.

 Still, analysts say Fernandes is the best person to turn the airline around and that its strong route network and brand recognition mean its long-term prospects remain healthy.